ChainSafe/engineering-handbook/development/development-flow/2_development.md

 - A good example message: `Add support for USD to ETH conversion`

-Our repos typically have a template for pull requests, therefore writing the body of a pull request should be straightforward.
-If the repo doesn't, a clear concise explanation of the changes made should be included in bullet points, and any relevant issues should be closed following the format `Closes #45`.
+Our repositories typically have a template for pull requests, therefore writing the body of a pull request should be straightforward.
+If the repositories doesn't, a clear concise explanation of the changes made should be included in bullet points, and any relevant issues should be closed following the format `Closes #45`.

 # 4. Submit for review